nymexhub/Theatherflix/README.md

 2. `git add .` (your contribs.)
 3.  your contribs - commits ...

-#
-git@github.com:felipealfonsog/theatherflix.git

-A visual tool for wiring the Internet of Things, digital movies, stored in your HD.
-Some sort of app to watch movies like netflix but offinline in your TV, or any Desktop PC or in any other device.

-OpenSource Project [Initially] to create a platform to watch movies locally with all confort online in an app or offline in an app in your TV, or any Desktop PC or in any other device.

 ## Installation
 To run the Theatherflix web app offline, you need to install the following;